 Travelling on wheels?
 All areas of the gardens are accessible by wheelchair and walker, except the Melbourne Observatory buildings and Fern Gully.
 Walkers, motorised and manual wheelchairs are welcome on guided tours and hire is available.
 Check out the Access Map to find your nearest accessible parking spaces and toilets throughout the gardens.
 For more information on accessibility, visit the website or contact the Visitor Centre.

 The Botanical Hotel is known for its welcoming atmosphere, fine food and wine store.

-Great coffee and all day eatery with views of the Royal Botanical Gardens.
+Great coffee and all day eatery with views of the Royal Botanic Gardens.

 Delight in delicious bites and drinks in a welcoming space with its own dine-in herb/veggie garden.

 A little cafe in the Royal Botanic Gardens with picturesque views and scones to die for.